ToesTasteBad/Murder-Mystery/Murder Mystery/Completed Description and Relationships/Sommelier.md

 - ### Round 1:
 	- task1:  Inspect the bottle of wine being auctioned to see for yourself what all the fuss is about.
 It is quite the specimen and you would very much like to win it!
 	- task2:  Speak to Jodi and ask if she has thought any more about doing a wine episode together.
 	- task3: Confide in Harvey, your thoughts on Gregor's relationship with wine.
-Money and interest do NOT make up for a weak palette.
+Money and interest do NOT make up for a weak palate.
 - ### Round 2:
 	- task1: Speak to Harvey about the new column you are starting.
 Provide him the sample interview you did, to give him a better idea of the type of sommelier you are.
 	- task2: If approached about Gregor, half heartedly share your condolences and then muse about what will happen to his collection.